panzi/sudoku/README.md

 implementation is really fast enough, but just for the heck of it I also implemented it in C.

+This sudoku solver prints every possible solution to a sudoku puzzle, not just the first one it finds.

 Usage
 -----